 *An adult requires 2 mcg of vitamin B12 every day

 As you see in the table, having just 250ml of full-fat milk meets almost 50% of an adult’s daily Vitamin B12 requirement.
-A balanced mix of these foods will easily help you achieve your daily vitamin B12 goal.
+However, If you don’t consume milk, or are lactose intolerant, the vitamin B12 in curd could be of help as well. is A balanced mix of these vitamin B12 sources, will easily help you achieve your daily goal.

 Being aware of your risk of deficiency is the first step towards preventing it.
 Track your health for possible vitamin B12 deficiency and eat a balanced, wholesome diet.
 Keep these quick tips in mind to guard against deficiency.